hamnaasiif/text-to-sql-clarification-engine/README.md

 User Question
      │
      ▼
-Schema Understanding (live introspection of the Postgres schema)
+Schema Understanding (live introspection of the Postgres schema,
-     │
-     ▼
+     │                 including sample values for filterable columns) ▼
 Ambiguity Engine ── is the question ambiguous, and in how many
      │                distinct ways (metric? time range? filter?)